ChristineCao/WebLinksApp/README.md

 The found URLs show as command line output.
 Exceptions show as command line error.

-I created the three java src files:
+There are three Java source files:

 App.java            (main class)